galtproject/galtproject-docs/eng/Main.md

 2. GALT Project CORE Team launches the SplitMerge contract.
 See the SplitMerge contract for details.

 3. GALT Project CORE Team launches `AddNewPlot` contract.
 Now everyone can register their Land plot in the Project by confirming their rights to GALT Project CORE Team and get a small ammount of GALT!
+Together with the Contract, a service will be launched that will allow anyone with minimal effort to include their Land PLot in the Project.
 More details - Contract AddNewPlot.

 4. GALT Project CORE Team runs the CreateLandForSpaceAuction contract.
 With the help of it, the `Owner of the land`, which is the first to be sold to the `Project`, will be able to create all the SPACE tokens, which will then be auctioned in the `Land Auction`.